 …you might have to write your own happily ever after.

-But when Calli finds out her perfect prince is gay and his country is on the verge of civil war, her happily ever after goes up in smoke.
-Now she’s on the run with her bodyguard—former Marine Owen McCadden—a bad boy if there ever was one.
-Years of heartbreak tell her not to fall for his smoldering, you’re-the-only-one-who-can-heal-my-pain gaze.
-But it’s hard to ignore the way he puts his life on the line to keep her safe—and the intent, focused way he listens when she speaks.
+Then Calli finds out her perfect prince is gay and his country is on the verge of civil war.
+Goodbye happily ever after.
+Hello running for her life.
+At least she’s not alone.
+Her bad-boy bodyguard—former Marine Owen McCadden—is determined to keep her safe.
+Years of heartbreak tell her not to fall for his smoldering, you’re-the-only-one-who-can-heal-my-pain gaze, but it’s hard to ignore the way he puts his life on the line to protect her.
 Calli doesn’t want to make another big mistake.
 But if she can stop the civil war and show Owen she wants to be his partner, not his responsibility, this bad boy might be the key to her own happy ending.

 ROYAL SUCKER Excerpt: